 Since my husband also enjoys privacy and alone time he understands and it works out pretty well for us.
 I try to get up before anyone else and encourage my husband to sleep in.
 Enjoying the morning hours alone with a cup of coffee really helps.
 We don’t often take tours, but rather find paths in the woods and explore them ourselves.

-No matter where we are or what we are doing dreams are worth sacrificing for.
+No matter where we are or what we are doing, dreams are worth the sacrifice.